A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Are the best defense against tyranny

-And peace through strength
+And that comes through strength

 Not accommodation